-The Company is subject to significant environmental regulation in respect of its exploration activities as follows:
+The Company is subject to significant environmental regulation in respect of its activities as follows:

-- The Company's operations in the State of NSW involve exploration activities including drilling.
-These operations are governed by the Environment Planning and Assessment Act 1979. - The Company operates within the resources sector and conducts its business activities with respect for the environment while continuing to meet the expectations of the shareholders, employees and suppliers. - The Company aims to ensure that the highest standard of environmental care is achieved, and that it complies with all relevant environmental legislation.
+- The Company operates within the resources sector and conducts its business activities with respect for the environment while continuing to meet the expectations of the shareholders, employees and suppliers. - The Company aims to ensure that the highest standard of environmental care is achieved, and that it complies with all relevant environmental legislation.
 The Directors are mindful of the regulatory regime in relation to the impact of the Company's activities on the environment. - To the best of the directors' knowledge, the Company has adequate systems in place to ensure compliance with the requirements of all environmental legislation described above and are not aware of any breach of those requirements during the financial year and up to the date of the Directors' Report.